freeCodeCamp/freeCodeCamp/curriculum/challenges/english/14-responsive-web-design-22/learn-basic-css-by-building-a-cafe-menu/step-060.md

 # --description--

 You can add a <dfn>fallback</dfn> value for the font-family by adding another font name separated by a comma.
-This second font would be used in case the browser does not have the font built-in to it.
+Fallbacks are used in instances where the initial is not found/available.

 Add the fallback font `serif` after the `Impact` font.